Mortgage Q&A: “Does Having A Mortgage Help Your Credit Score?”

 How a Mortgage Can Hurt Your Credit Score

-Simply put, you’re more of a credit risk than you were before because you now owe a bank thousands upon thousands of dollars, and may have overextended yourself to some degree.
+Simply put, you’re more of a credit risk than you were before because you now owe a bank or loan servicer thousands upon thousands of dollars, and may have overextended yourself to some degree.

 If you combine this new line of credit with, perhaps, a new credit card or two (to buy furniture or appliances), your scores may suffer.